*The article is updated for 2017*

 A common question among dog owners is, is Benadryl safe for dogs?

-The reason this question arises is because Benadryl is not made for dogs.
-This drug is made for humans to treat a number of problems.
+The reason this question arises is that Benadryl is not made for dogs.
+This antihistamine drug is made for humans to treat a number of problems.

 Veterinarians, for a long time, have been giving Benadryl for dogs as a medication to treat conditions like excessive itching, swelling and even insomnia.